fabiommendes/sidekick/docs/introduction.rst

 expression and then construct/compile the corresponding function on demand.
 This only makes sense if it is easier and more readable to write such expressions than declaring the corresponding lambda.
-Fortunately, Python is flexible enough that this is very much possible.
+Fortunately, Python is flexible enough that this technique is can be used to create many simple functions.

-We can construct those expressions by manipulating the placeholder object in sidekick.
-For convenience, we import it with an alias:
+For convenience, let us import the placehoder object with an alias:

 .. code-block:: python